ryanYtan/cs1010_2021_s2_TA/_posts/2021-05-01-questions.markdown

 We use the same definition of "efficient" as above i.e solvable in polynomial time.

-Define the set of problems $$E$$, that contains all "easy" problems that can be solved efficiently, and the set of "hard" problems $$H$$, that is the set of problems that _may_ be able to be solved efficiently, but at least, a YES answer can be checked efficiently.
+Define the set of problems $$E$$, that contains all "easy" decision problems that can be solved efficiently, and the set of "hard" decision problems $$H$$, that is the set of problems that _may_ be able to be solved efficiently, but at least, a YES answer can be checked efficiently.

 Do you think the above two sets are equivalent? i.e does $$E = H$$?
 Justify your answer.